-The IoT devices deployed under the present program directly communicate with the IoT platform, and data input and archiving are carried out with tags specific to different projects and users.
-Three main databases are dedicated to the project: observations, forecast simulation, and impact analysis.
+The IoT devices deployed under the present program directly communicate with the IoT platform and the data input and archiving is carried out with tags specific to different projects and users.
+There are three main databases dedicated to the project as observations, forecast-simulation and impact-analysis.